Charles Keating: Education and swimming

 Keating was ready to return to college after finishing his Navy service in 1945.
 His abilities as a swimmer made him an attractive recruit, despite his having dropped out earlier.
-He cut a deal with the University of Cincinnati wherein it would accept for academic credit much of his Navy service, then he would take six months of liberal arts courses before entering its law school.
+He made an agreement with the University of Cincinnati whereby it would accept for academic credit much of his Navy service, then he would take six months of liberal arts courses before entering its law school.

 Keating won the 200-yard breaststroke at the Ohio Intercollegiate Conference championship in 1945.
 On March 30, 1946, Keating competed in the 200-yard breaststroke at the NCAA Men's Swimming and Diving Championships at Yale University's Payne Whitney Gymnasium.
 In an exciting, back-and-forth contest with Paul Murray of Cornell University and future coaching legend James Counsilman of Ohio State University, he prevailed by a foot to win the championship with a time of 2:26.2.
 (The event was later reclassified as the butterfly in NCAA records due to a definitional evolution involving the two strokes.)

 This was the first ever national championship in any sport for the University of Cincinnati.
 He and teammate Roy Lagaly become the first-ever Bearcats to be named All-Americans.
 Keating was an imposing 6 feet 5 inches, a natural leader and co-captain of the team with Lagaly.
 Of Keating, Lagaly said, "You could tell even then he was going to be very successful.
 He was very ambitious.
 Whatever he did, he did all the way."
 Keating followed this by swimming for Cincinnati Gym, finishing second to future Olympic gold medalist Joseph Verdeur in the 220-yard breaststroke at the April 1946 national AAU championships.

 Keating received his law degree from the University of Cincinnati College of Law in 1948, and would later be named a member of the university's Athletic Hall of Fame.

 Charles Keating was a long-time supporter of U.S. swimming and beginning in 1969 he and his brother William donated $600,000 to St. Xavier High School in Cincinnati to build a state-of-the-art competition pool.
 The school's swimming team went on to win many state titles.
 St. Xavier named the Keating Natatorium after the brothers' father, and inducted Charles Keating into its initial Athletic Hall of Fame class in 1985.
 The University of Cincinnati's 2006 athletic building is named the Keating Aquatic Center, in honor of William Keating, and donations from the Keating family used to construct it.
 Charles Keating funded Cincinnati's Marlins swim club; six swimmers on the 1980 Summer Olympics squad were from its roster, including future Olympic champion Mary T. Meagher.
 When he later moved to Phoenix, Charles Keating built the Phoenix Swim Club, where Olympians also trained.